F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_pool.md

 `bigip_ltm_pool` Manages F5 BIG-IP LTM pools via iControl REST API.

 Resources should be named with their "full path".
-The full path is the combination of the partition + name of the resource.
-For example /Common/my-pool.
+The full path is the combination of the partition + name (example: /Common/my-pool ) or  partition + directory + name of the resource  (example: /Common/test/my-pool )

 ## Example Usage

 ```hcl